julinha2607/julinha2607/README.md

 Today, I'm growing as a Fullstack Developer, building complete web applications from scratch — while also diving deeper into Computer Science in general in college.

 💡 I already hold a degree in Systems Development & Analysis, and I'm passionate about creating fun, elegant, and efficient solutions that scale.
-Fun fact: I'm a huge astronomy nerd, so there's a chance you're gonna bump into some astronomy/coding projects.

 The projects that I upload are all going to have lots of comments since that's how I like to learn and study, also I find it helpful when I'm checking other people's projects.
 Hope you like it =)